Records and Grading

 - The last grade earned will be used in the computation of the cumulative and major grade point averages.

-- All grades will remain in the student’s official record.
+- All grades will remain on the student’s official record.

 - A course cannot be repeated to change the student’s grade point average after a baccalaureate degree has been awarded.

 - Students wishing to repeat a class in which they already received a P, S, or C- or better grade may not register for the class until Phase III of registration.
-Students, in this circumstance, who register for a repeated course prior to Phase III may be required to drop the course by the academic department or Registrar’s Office.
+Students, in this circumstance, who register for a repeated course prior to Phase III, may be required by the academic department or Registrar's Office to drop the course.
 The repeat registration for English composition prior to Phase III requires the written permission of the chair of the department.